-The call will support development of curricular elements aiming at a long-term integration of biocatalysis in life sciences education to facilitate the use of enzyme systems for modern production processes.
+The call supports development of curricular elements aiming at a long-term integration of biocatalysis in life sciences education to facilitate the use of enzyme systems for modern production processes.

 Call "Curricular Elements"

-The call will support development of Curricular Elements aiming at a long-term integration of biocatalysis in life sciences education to facilitate the use of enzyme systems for modern production processes.
+The call is supporting development of Curricular Elements aiming at a long-term integration of biocatalysis in life sciences education to facilitate the use of enzyme systems for modern production processes.
 Curricular Elements should target BSc/MSc and continuing education levels.

 Curricular Elements could be (but are not limited to)

 - New practical and theoretical courses, also employing innovative teaching formats

 - Integration of new biocatalytic elements into existing courses